 Daviston is a tiny town located in the state of Alabama.
 With a population of 176 people and just one neighborhood, Daviston is the 389th largest community in Alabama.

-Daviston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Daviston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Daviston is a town of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Daviston who work in healthcare (14.29%), sales jobs (8.33%), and management occupations (8.33%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Daviston has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Daviston has few renters and college students.
 But the biggest reason it is quieter in Daviston than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Daviston may be for you.